WordlessMeteor/LoL-DIY-Programs/README.md

 	- Customized Program 02 refers to the **根据Json创建房间** button in the GUI LeagueLobby software by Mario.
 When using, users need first modify the values of parameters in create_custom_lobby function and then double-click the file after saving the change.
 	(A picture to add)
 		- To check the returned lobby information after creating a lobby, please first open Command Prompt or Terminal and then type `python [Filename]`.
-	- Customized Program 03 provides a basic tool for **exploration into LCU API**, which saved formatted returned result as `temporary data.txt` in the same directory.
+	- Customized Program 03 provides a basic tool for **exploration into LCU API**, which saves **formatted** returned result into `temporary data.txt` in the same directory, and also saves the variable into `temporary data.pkl` in the **binary** form in the same directory.
 Some reference requests are listed in this program.
 All available APIs are from [LCU Explorer](https://github.com/HextechDocs/lcu-explorer/releases/tag/1.2.0).
+		- Please input according to the examples. <font color=#ff0000><b>Illegal input will cause the program to exit.</b></font> A legal input requires:
+			- Containing <u>one or two</u> spaces.
+			- Endpoint (The second string element of the list from the input string split by space) to start with a <u>slash</u>.
 		- This program isn't designed to send any complex requests.
 E.g. requests with json data slot.
 		- To view all LCU APIs in a web instead of in an APP, please visit [swagger](https://www.mingweisamuel.com/lcu-schema/tool/).
 (For example, you may use Ctrl + F to search for certain API.)
 	- Customized Program 04 is designed to **update `available-bots.xlsx` in the home directory**.
 For use, please copy the result to notepad and then sort it out to adjust to the existing xlsx file.